These options have been replaced with newer versions that use symspecs.

 anywhere else), will not be used to compute the percentages-of-time for

 the call graph.
-More than one `-E
+More than one `-E' option may be given; only one

-function_name may be indicated with each `-E
+function_name may be indicated with each `-E' option.

 -f function_name

-to limit the
+-f function' option causes gprof to limit the

 call graph to the function function_name and its children (and

 their children...).
-More than one `-f
+More than one `-f' option may be given;

-only one function_name may be indicated with each `-f
+only one function_name may be indicated with each `-f'

 option.